junxit/us-congress-bills-112/metadata.md

 - 2011-07-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 679). (text: CR 7/28/2011 H5725)
 - 2011-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 679).(text: CR 7/28/2011 H5725)
 - 2011-07-30 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-08-18 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2011-10-19 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2011-10-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2011-10-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2011-10-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 208.